awf/awfutils/README.md

     assert isinstance(w, float), 'w not of type float' return w
 ```
-Because it's AST transformation it is basically literally the above code,
+Because it _is_ AST transformation, it is basically literally the above code,
 which you can see with the optional argument show_src=True
 ```python
 @functools.partial(typecheck, show_src=True)